Lumbar spine surgery is a broad term used for any type of surgery in the lumbar spine or the lower back.

 Transforaminal Lumbar Interbody Fusion

-It is quite popular procedure for lumbar degenerative disk disease, spondylolisthesis, degenerative adult scoliosis, spinal stenosis, and recurrent disk herniation.
+It is a quite popular procedure for lumbar degenerative disk disease, spondylolisthesis, degenerative adult scoliosis, spinal stenosis, and recurrent disk herniation.

-The spine is approached posteriorly and disc is accessed through a far lateral portion of the vertebral foramen.
+The spine is approached posteriorly and the disc is accessed through a far lateral portion of the vertebral foramen.
 The procedure allows complete removal of the disc and placement of an interbody support transforaminally.

 Spine Fusion Instrumentation